La Tania Flight Guide - Ultimate and Complete

 Standard cabin baggage size is 56x45x25cm / 10kg and hold luggage 22kg.

 Summer 2016 saw Jet2 restrict alcohol sales - From 8 Aug 2016 no alcohol will be sold on board before 08:00.

 Monarch Ceased Trading at 4am on 2nd October 2017

 They had trouble in 2016 and were only given their CAA licence after an emergency week extension and more capital injection - this time they went in to administration.
 If you booked a flight-only you need to claim from your credit card company or insurance.
-Debit cards require you contact the administrators first apparently - but you should get the full money back eventually.
+Debit cards require you to contact the administrators first apparently - but you should get the full money back eventually.

 Monarch were due to fly these routes for Winter 2018

 Grenoble from Gatwick , Manchester & Birmingham

 Ryanair continue to reduce their involvement in the ski market to our parts of the Alps...

 Grenoble from Stansted (Sat/Tue) from £28 one-way.

 Brussels - Grenoble dropped for Winter 2018.